-The 2018 – 2019 Family Choice Scholarship is now available to families who reside in the State of Pennsylvania.
+The Family Choice Scholarship is also available to families who reside in the State of Pennsylvania.
 The Family Choice Scholarship Program is a non-profit initiative of the Pennsylvania Family Institute which has provided important, timely help to hundreds of Pennsylvania families in need.
 Family Choice has allowed parents of preschool age children through 12th grade to choose the best educational experience for their child, including private and religious schools.
-You will find the on-line application on their website www.myfamilychoice.org.
-Application deadline for the Family Choice Scholarship is July 15, 2017.
-Awards will be announcement by the end of September 2018.
+The application for the 2020-2021 school yearhas not yet been released

 - Account owners can use assets to pay for qualified K-12 expenses up to $10,000 per year, per student.

 - Account owners can treat K-12 withdrawals as qualified education expenses with respect to federal tax and PA PIT purposes.